BIG-RAT/mobile_to_local/README.md

 <pre>
 -allowNewUsername: whether or not to allow the user to change their current shortname.
 Either true of false.
         -userType: type of account to migrate to.
 Either standard or admin.
           -unbind: whether or not to unbind after migrating.
-Either true of false.
+Either true or false.
+            -mode: whether or not to prompt the user for input.
+If mode is silent the user will not be prompted for input.
 </pre>

 #### Examples: